MicrosoftDocs/bing-docs/bing-docs/bing-spell-check/quickstarts/rest/python.md

 ms.date: 07/15/2020
 ms.author: scottwhi
 ---
-# Quickstart: Check spelling with the Bing Spell Check REST API and Python
+# Quickstart: Check spelling with Bing Spell Check REST API and Python

-Use this quickstart to make your first call to the Bing Spell Check REST API.
+Use this quickstart to make your first call to Bing Spell Check REST API.
 This simple Python application sends a request to the API and returns a list of suggested corrections.

 Although this application is written in Python, the API is a RESTful Web service compatible with most programming languages.
 The source code for this application is available on [GitHub](https://github.com/Azure-Samples/cognitive-services-REST-api-samples/blob/master/python/Search/BingEntitySearchv7.py)